pnnl/ruleset-checking-tool/docs/section21/Rule21-5.md

 **Applicability:** All required data elements exist for B_RMR
 **Applicability Checks:**

-1. P-RMR is modeled with purchased heating.
-2. B-RMR is modeled with at least one air-side system that is Type-1a, 7, 11, 12 or that is Type-1, 5, 7, 11, 12.
+1. B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11(for climate zones other than 0 through 3A), 12, 1a, 7a, 11a(for climate zones other than 0 through 3A), 12a.

 **Manual Check:** None
 **Evaluation Context:** Each Data Element
 **Data Lookup:** None
 **Function Call:**

-  1. check_purchased_chw_hhw()
+  1. get_baseline_system_types()
   2. get_zone_conditioning_category()
   3. get_loop_zone_list_w_area()

 **Applicability Check:**

-1. Check if P-RMR is modeled with purchased cooling or purchased hot water/steam: `purchased_chw_hhw_status_dict = check_purchased_chw_hhw(P_RMR)`

-  - If P-RMR is modeled with purchased hot water/steam, rule is not applicable: `if purchased_chw_hhw_status_dict["PURCHASED_HEATING"]: rule_applicability_flag = FALSE`

-  - Else, P-RMR is not modeled with purchased hot water/steam, continue to next applicability check: `if NOT purchased_chw_hhw_status_dict["PURCHASED_HEATING"]:`
+- Get B-RMR system types: `baseline_hvac_system_dict = get_baseline_system_types(B-RMR)`

-2. B-RMR is modeled with at least one air-side system that is Type-1a, 7, 11, 12 or that is Type-1, 5, 7, 11, 12:
+  - Check if B-RMR is modeled with any air-side system that is Type-11 or 11a: `if any(sys_type in baseline_hvac_system_dict.keys() for sys_type in ["SYS-11", "SYS-11A"]):`

-  - If P-RMR is not modeled with purchased cooling: `if NOT purchased_chw_hhw_status_dict["PURCHASED_COOLING"]:`

-    - Check if B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11 or 12, continue to rule logic: `PLACEHOLDER`
+    - Check if B-RMR is in climate zones other than 0 through 3A, continue to rule logic: `if NOT B_RMR.ASHRAE229.weather.climate_zone in ["0A", "0B", "1A", "1B", "2A", "2B", "3A"]: CHECK_RULE_LOGIC`

-    - Else, rule is not applicable: `else: rule_applicability_flag = FALSE`
+    - Else, rule is not applicable to B-RMR: `else: RULE_NOT_APPLICABLE`

-  - Else, P-RMR is modeled with purchased cooling: `else:`
+  - Else: `else:`

-    - Check if B-RMR is modeled with at least one air-side system that is Type-1a, 7, 11 or 12, continue to rule logic: `PLACEHOLDER`
+    - Check if B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 12, 1a, 7a, 12a, continue to rule logic: `if any(sys_type in baseline_hvac_system_dict.keys() for sys_type in ["SYS-1", "SYS-5", "SYS-7", "SYS-12", "SYS-1A", "SYS-7A", "SYS-12A"]): CHECK_RULE_LOGIC`

-    - Else, rule is not applicable: `else: rule_applicability_flag = FALSE`
+    - Else, rule is not applicable to B-RMR: `else: RULE_NOT_APPLICABLE`

 ## Rule Logic: